KDE/releaseme/plasma/README.md

  - For .0 update invent:websites/aether-sass /css/kde-org/plasma-desktop.scss and assets/wallpaper.jpg for new wallpaper
  - For LTS .0 release edit and run ./plasma-bugzilla-versions to set beta .90 version and versions prior to the old old LTS release to inactive (we like to allow people to select the version they are using so if in doubt keep it enabled)

- - (tell a KDE neon person to update forks/base-files and neon/settings (release-lts only) to show new version before running 'jenking_retry -p' and making ISOs and Docker)
+ - (For Plasma .0 tell a KDE neon person to update forks/base-files and neon/settings (release-lts only) to show new version before running 'jenking_retry -p' and making ISOs and Docker)

 ## Post Release Bugfix update
  - If you need an update between releases use plasma-update-1-tar-post-release for the tar in question